Trico-Everfire/Trico-Everfire.github.io/README.md

     - to allow loot tables to be chosen for loot.
     - set the start and end time for the star spawning (also per world).

     as well as some other smaller features.
-This PR is sitll currently in review.
+This PR is still currently in review.